 General Description and Scope of Assessment Type: The assessment item may focus on believers' theological praxis or everyday life worlds to ascertain how theological knowledge is interpreted, practised and communicated.
-The scope of this assessment extends to practical theology, practical ministry and to challenging presuppositions when it requires students to set the practical context in a bipolar and tense relationship with their theological theories.
+The scope of this assessment extends to practical theology (pt), practical ministry (m) and to challenging presuppositions (e) when it requires students to set the practical context in a bipolar and tense relationship with their theological theories.

 A report is a valuable assessment tool that allows students to construct an informed, critical, logical, and coherent response to a particular problem or issue.
 It is beneficial in evaluating the student's research skills (both theoretical and practical theological).
 Reports can cover a wide range of Outcomes depending on the research task.
-The information supports students' knowledge development within the course and facilitates practical theological interaction with the context while also allowing for personal reflection.
-It can also function as a valuable ministry tool.
+The information supports students' knowledge development within the course and facilitates practical theological interaction with the context (pt) while also allowing for personal reflection(e).
+It can also function as a valuable ministry tool (m).

-Assessment Type Calibrated for AQF 700 level: References: Students are expected to reference at least nine sources (including two journal articles).
-The "Context Analysis" assignment assesses practical theological knowledge, advanced methodological ministry skills, and challenges personal presuppositions.
-Students must set the context within a bipolar and tense relationship to the practical theological ideal theory to allow a critical review of both in light of the other.
+Assessment Type Calibrated for AQF 800 level: References: Students are expected to reference at least nine sources (including two journal articles).
+The "Context Analysis" assignment assesses foundational and fairly advanced practical theological knowledge and methodological ministry skills.
+It requires students to evaluate the context in light of a fairly developed practical theological ideal theory and engage with a fairly complex praxis situation.